 The Company is exposed to credit risk only with respect to uncertainties as to timing and collectability of accounts receivable, cash and cash equivalents and restricted cash.
 The Company mitigates credit risk through standard credit and reference checks.
 There are no material financial assets that the Company considers past due.
 The Company currently holds the majority of its cash and cash equivalents and restricted cash in large financial institutions in Canada and South Africa and does not expect any significant risk associated with those deposits.
-The accounts receivable includes sales taxes refundable due from the Government of South Africa and Canada of \$10,585 (March 31, 2021 - \$134,244) as well as trade receivables of \$51,321 (March 31, 2021 - \$51,989).
+The accounts receivable includes sales taxes refundable due from the Government of South Africa and Canada of \$12,910 (March 31, 2022 - \$96,804) as well as trade receivables of \$704,873 (March 31, 2022 - \$393,693).
 The Company does not foresee any significant risk in the collection of these accounts receivable.
+All trade receivables are sales tax due from a customer.